 3. Various helpful notes and corrections from Benoit Racine, 4/30/04:

-in the same places mentioned above.
-It does have shots of a nude heavenly secretary that the Kino version
+An older Sinister Cinema tape is from a print in much worse shape, but it has the same gross timing errors in the same places mentioned above.
+It does have shots of a nude heavenly secretary that the Kino version seems to be missing.

 James Whale met Franz Waxman at a Hollywood party and hired him for The Bride of Frankenstein based upon